 Prosecutor Has Burden Of Proof

-But sometimes the lines are much closer when it comes to murder-related offenses and sometimes there’s defenses.
-I mean, this is where you really need the help of a good criminal defense attorney who has done murder cases, seen what juries focus on when they decide these cases, because what ends up happening is you do the jury trial in the murder case, and the prosecutors, because they have the burden put on all their evidence and then the defense gets an opportunity to cross-examine and attack the credibility of all their witnesses.
+But sometimes, the lines are much closer to murder-related offenses, and sometimes there are defenses.
+I mean, this is where you need the help of an excellent criminal defense attorney who has done murder cases, seen what juries focus on when they decide these cases because what ends up happening is you do the jury trial in the murder case, and the prosecutors because they have the burden put on all their evidence.
+Then the defense gets an opportunity to cross-examine and attack the credibility of all their witnesses.

 After the prosecution is done, the defense gets a chance to put on their evidence.
-Ultimately, there’s going to be closing arguments by the parties and then the jury is going to decide.
-But, before the jury decides they’re going to be given jury instructions.
-In a murder case, they're going to have to be able to find that the prosecutors proved what's called malice of forethought, which basically means that the person had time to think and reflect and made the decision to kill another person unlawfully.
+Ultimately, there will be closing arguments by the parties, and then the jury is going to decide.
+But, before the jury chooses to, they will be given jury instructions.
+In a murder case, they're going to have to be able to find that the prosecutors proved what's called malice of forethought, which means that the person had time to think and reflect and made the decision to kill another person unlawfully.

-If somebody fires a weapon at you and you decide to fire back, yeah, you had malice of forethought.
-Yeah, you were trying to kill them, but you were trying to get them before they got you.
+If somebody fires a weapon at you and you decide to fire back, you have the malice of forethought.
+You were trying to kill them, but you were trying to get them before they got you.
 That can be a self-defense claim.
 So, these cases are not as simple as everybody thinks.

 Sometimes there's more than meets the eye.
 Sometimes the prosecutors don't have all the evidence.
-That's the unfortunate thing, when the authorities only do a one-sided investigation, which I see happening in a lot of these murder cases.
-They're not going out and getting the other evidence that’s available that can really put things into context and give you a good feel for what really happened.
+That's unfortunate when the authorities only do a one-sided investigation, which I see happening in many of these murder cases.
+They're not getting the other available evidence that can put things into context and give you a good feel for what happened.

 Defense Strategy By Criminal Lawyer

-And that's where the criminal defense attorney and the defendant really need to sit down, huddle up and get their heads together and figure out what really happened, why it happened and whether there’s any defenses.
-Sometimes there are defenses and you put those defenses together.
+And that's where the criminal defense attorney and the defendant need to sit down, huddle up, and figure out what happened, why it happened, and whether there are any defenses.
+Sometimes there are defenses, and you put those defenses together.

-You put your investigation together and you take the case to trial and try to win it.
+You put your investigation together, and you take the case to trial and try to win it.
 Other times you realize there's too much evidence against me.
-I have to have my attorney work a deal out for me otherwise I'm going to run the risk of getting twenty-five to life, fifteen to life — there’s some big stakes involved when it come to murder cases in Los Angeles.
+I have to have my attorney work a deal out for me; otherwise, I'm going to run the risk of getting twenty-five to life, fifteen to life — there are some significant stakes involved in murder cases in Los Angeles.

-So, the bottom line is this – if you've got a murder case and you're trying to figure out what to do, or one of your loved one’s has a murder case – you have to find an attorney who has handled these types of cases before successfully.
+So, the bottom line is this – if you've got a murder case and you're trying to figure out what to do, or one of your loved ones has a murder case – you have to find an attorney who has handled these types of cases before successfully.
 In other words, there aren't many attorneys in my experience in LA County and the San Fernando Valley that even like to touch murder cases because so much is on the line.
 A lot of attorneys simply don't have the stomach for it.
-So, you must find somebody who has done these cases before.
+So, it would help if you found somebody who has done these cases before.

-That's where I think I have a huge advantage over a lot of these attorneys who are either afraid of doing these type of murder charges or who really don't know how to try a murder case – don't know how to argue this intent issue which is a big issue — whether somebody really had the intent to kill another person and whether or not they have a defense related to the case.
+That's where I think I have a massive advantage over a lot of these attorneys who are either afraid of doing these types of murder charges or who don't know how to try a murder case – don't know how to argue this intent issue which is a big issue — whether somebody had the intent to kill another person and whether or not they have a defense related to the case.

-So, if you've got a murder case or you have a loved one who has a murder case, what we do is sit down and we go over everything.
-I'll either go visit him in county jail or we can come face to face in my office and see what I can do to help you based on the circumstances of your case.
+So, if you've got a murder case or have a loved one who has a murder case, we sit down and go over everything.
+I'll either visit him in county jail, or we can come face to face in my office and see what I can do to help you based on the circumstances of your case.
 We specialize in the Van Nuys and San Fernando Superior Courts.
 Call our law firm to review your case.